futuregrid/flask_oneclick/flask_airavata/src/readme.txt

    GVL: ??? can you produce a description on how to create this issue in detail so i can replicate?
         why does java have to be installed? where does it need to beinstalled?

+   Heshan: i) You can replicate it by running the client.py program with it's main method.
+In that logic,
+	   I am trying to connect to a remote shell and installing Java but I was not able to resolve the issue I had with the interactive shell.

+	   This is simillar to installing Java to your VM using the command "sudo apt-get install openjdk-7-jre-headless".
+Then you'll be prompted with a [Y/N] : prompt.

+  	   ii) Inorder to start apache airavata server, JAVA_HOME property should be set
+           (ie. export JAVA_HOME=/usr/bin/java).
+Therefore, Java should be installed first.
+This, could be resolved if we had Java installed base iamges, so that we could only have to set the environment variable within our program (ie. export JAVA_HOME=/usr/bin/java).

+	   iii) It could be installed anywhere.
+Only this that we have to do is to set the JAVA_HOME environment variable properly.

 4) Once an image is created, it takes some time to assign an public IP to it.
 Therefore, I am doing the image configuration in two steps